Robert of Knaresborough: St Robert's Cave

-St. Robert's Well
+St Robert's Well

-Michael Calvert's History of Knaresborough (1844) describes St Robert's Well as being near the York Road, about one mile from the town.
+Michael Calvert's History of Knaresborough (1844), describes St Robert's Well as being near the York Road, about one mile from the town.
 Calvert also writes that prior to 1791 it had been an open well about two feet deep, but in 1791 bathing facilities were built at the well because of its value as a cold bath.
 An 1850s OS map marks a "Cold Bath" near the York Road, as described by Calvert, and this site was connected by a track to St Robert's cave and chapel 400 m to the south-west.

 The Monkswell business park was built on the site of St Robert's well or Cold Bath, where a well shaft preserves the site of the spring that fed it.
 Visitors drop coins (as well as litter) through the metal grid that covers the wellshaft.

+Cult

+During his time living in Spofforth, began attracting large crowd who praised him.
+At first fearful of this attention, he fled to Headley Priory.
+Upon returning to the wilderness, taking residence in Rudfarlington, he grew a small community of hermits.
+This community grew following his relocation to Knaresborough, and it began to be attested the he could perform miracles and tell prophecies.